Alpha Phi Omega: International

 The International Council of Alpha Phi Omega (ICAPO) is the coordinating council of the Alpha Phi Omega National Organizations.
 During the 1980s, contact between Alpha Phi Omega (USA) and Alpha Phi Omega (Philippines) increased.
-National presidents Earle Herbert (USA) and Carlos "Caloy" Caliwara (Philippines) as well as other leaders in the two organizations concluded there was a need for an international coordinating body to promote the ideals of the fraternity around the world.
+National presidents Earle Herbert (USA) and Carlos "Caloy" Caliwara (Philippines), as well as other leaders in the two organizations, concluded there was a need for an international coordinating body to promote the ideals of the fraternity around the world.

 As stated in the charter of ICAPO: "The purpose of the ICAPO is to promote the principles and ideals of Alpha Phi Omega, as originally exemplified by Frank Reed Horton, around the world.
-To this end, the Council aids in introducing and establishing collegiate-based Alpha Phi Omega organizations in countries where it is not now located and assists in institutionalizing Alpha Phi Omega organizations in countries where it is currently introduced or established.
-It serves as an official link among the variously established independent national Alpha Phi Omega organizations, and works to promote a deeper understanding and an increased working relationship among the independent national organizations."
+To this end, the Council aids in introducing and establishing collegiate-based Alpha Phi Omega organizations in countries where it is not yet located and assists in institutionalizing Alpha Phi Omega organizations in countries where it is currently introduced or established.
+It serves as an official link among the variously established independent national Alpha Phi Omega organizations and works to promote a deeper understanding and an increased working relationship among the independent national organizations."

 While the ICAPO binds both Alpha Phi Omega (USA) and Alpha Phi Omega (Philippines) into one larger international organization, the respective national organizations operate as individual organizations with a high degree of autonomy.
 Alpha Phi Omega (USA) has committed to the establishment of Alpha Phi Omega in Canada, and Alpha Phi Omega (Philippines) has committed to the establishment of Alpha Phi Omega in Australia.